TheodorosZ/Master-Thesis-Inclusion-Body-Myositis/README.md

 # eQTL analysis
 To run this analysis, you will need the whole exome sequencing (WES) dataset, that is currently not available publicly.
 Therefore, the analysis cannot be done without this dataset.

+# Information about the files

+raw_counts.txt = raw counts of the samples used for the analysis res.LFCshrink.txt = results of the differentiall gene expression analysis, using the log-fold shrinkage argument